-The overall purpose of the longer-term project is to enable New Zealand to move with confidence and certainty towards a new, or renewed, transport revenue system that will be fit for purpose for the next 30 to 50 years.
+We want to enable New Zealand to move with confidence and certainty towards a new, or renewed, transport revenue system that will be fit for purpose for the next 30 to 50 years.
 This recognises that any change to the system is a major undertaking that will affect all New Zealanders.

 What are we doing?

 In stage 1 we ran an innovative public conversation forum called Pol.is that allowed us to listen to a wide range of people and understand different perspectives.

 In stage 2 we will host a set of deliberative workshops, where a select group of citizens will join the conversation in person and learn more about the issues.

 The workshops aim to gather groups of 20-30 participants who reflect the population, to engage in constructive discussion about what is a reasonable and fair way to fund the transport system as we move towards a zero-carbon future.

 Workshops are being planned for February and March 2023, in North and South Auckland, Waikato and Christchurch.
 Register your interest here if you would like to participate.

 Pol.is is an online tool that helps gather and make sense of open-ended feedback from large groups of people.
 Participants added their own short statements for others to ‘vote’ on (agree, disagree or pass).
 This approach combines qualitative and quantitative methodologies.

 This conversation is about how we will fund our land transport system into the future.
 This includes: